ABOUT

 She began her career in the early 90’s in New York City photographing ACT-UP and the reproductive rights movement.
 As a member of WHAM!
 (Women’s Health Action Mobilization) she documented several pro choice actions.
 Meg also made photographs of the anti-abortion organization, Operation Rescue.
 A cohort of independent photographers covered all this activity.
 After 30 years of their photographs rarely being seen, they were finally shown as part of the seminal 2017 exhibition , ”Whose Streets?
 Our Streets: New York City 1980-2000″, which Meg co-curated .

 Meg is the former photo editor of The Village Voice.
 Following The Voice, Meg worked at U.S. News & World Report, Blender, New York Magazine, COLORS and Polaris Images.
 She has edited a number of books, including the monograph, Phil Stern: A Life’s Work.
 Other notable books, PAPARAZZI by Peter Howe, Cherry Hill: A Childhood Re-Imagined by Jona Frank and Reaganland by Rick Perlstein.
 In 2021, Meg left her 9-year post as the Editor at Large for Reading The Pictures.
 In 2022, Meg co-curated Postcards From Forever dedicated to abortion rights, featuring both past and present photographs from several countries illustrating the ongoing global struggle for reproductive justice.
-Meg’s early 90’s photographs of the abortion rights movements were recently published in The Washington Post.
-Meg lives in Chicago.
+Meg lives in Detroit.